 The Anemone flower catches the eye and intrigues the imagination.
-However, there are many concrete details about these plants you’ll need to get right if you want to add them to your home landscape.
 While Anemones are well-adapted to many conditions, they need the right amount of water to thrive.
-Mimicking what these flowers receive in their native range will help promote strong blooming throughout the season.
+Mimicking what these flowers receive in their native range will help promote vigorous blooming throughout the season.
 Tailor your watering efforts to the actual needs of this flowering plant with these easy-to-follow tips.

 Anemones need the most water during the height of summer.
 They’re not well-adapted to extreme heat, so consistent watering is essential to keep the blooms from temporarily stopping.
-Apply about one inch of water per week if there isn’t sufficient rainfall.
+Apply about one inch of water per week without sufficient rainfall.
 Anemones respond best when watered early in the morning or in the evening.

 Do Anemones Prefer Moist or Dry Soil?

 Anemones don’t like to sit in soggy or heavy soil that stays wet all year round.
 They need well-drained soil.
-When there’s sufficient drainage around the roots, you’ll need to keep them consistently watered and somewhat moist.
+When there’s sufficient drainage around the roots, you must keep them consistently watered and somewhat moist.

 Anemones prefer to let the top inch or two of soil dry out before receiving more water, so check the plants by hand before assuming they need more water.